bernardoamc/bernardoamc.github.io/_posts/2015-04-02-postgres-inherited-tables.md

 ---
 layout:     post
-title:      Inherited Tables in PostgreSQL
+title:      Inherited Tables in Postgres
 date:       2015-04-02 20:00:00
 summary:    Investigating inherited tables feature from PostgreSQL.
 Is
             inheritance useful in a relational database?
 If so, when should